 The school's aspiration is to provide a personalised curriculum suited to meet the needs of students within the resources available.
-This is achieved in part by working with other organisations such as Exeter College to provide a breadth of curriculum including vocational opportunities.
+This is achieved in part by working with other organisations such as Exeter College to provide a breadth of curriculum including some vocational opportunities.
 This is very much supported by the school's careers and work related learning provision in partnership with local business partners, some of whom are business mentors to some of our most vulnerable young people.
 We have a close relationship with the Careers SW personal advisor whose services we purchase to provide impartial Careers Education Information Advice and Guidance to students.
-We work in partnership with two local secondary schools to provide provision for vulnerable students (EDLAP), and the school's active participation in the East Devon Reintegration Panel supports the school's ethos of 'achievement for all'.
-The school continues to work closely with the LA and contributes to the Headteachers' Associations.
-The Head also sat on, the Devon Safeguarding Children's Board, was the secondary education representative on the Children's Safeguarding Improvement Board (CSIB), sat on the County Inclusive Education Panel, acted as a SIP and assisted in the recruitment, training and development of Headteachers new to the LA.
-In the past year the school has worked closely with other schools offering school support to three local maintained schools.
-This has involved several members of the Senior Leadership Team reaching out to help drive up standards in the local area.
+The school actively participates in the East Devon Reintegration Panel supporting the school's ethos of 'achievement for all'.
+The school continues to work closely with the LA and contributes to the Headteacher' Associations.
 In the summer term four middle leaders were appointed as Senior Leaders in Education and have started working within the Jurassic Teaching School Alliance on school to school support.